About Me

 Upon acceptance into the Ph.D. program, I was recognized with the UF Graduate School Preeminence Award, Iva and Norman Tucker UF Transportation Institute Fellowship, UF Board of Education Summer Fellowship and the Florida Education Fund’s McKnight Doctoral Fellowship.
 In 2018, I was also blessed to receive the National Science Foundation Graduate Research Fellowship.
 In addition to research, I was activately involved in graduate student organizations and outreach opportunities.

 After earning my Ph.D., I was selected for the Accountability, Climate, Equity, and Scholarship (ACES) Fellows Program at Texas A&M University (TAMU).
-I will join the TAMU ECE Department as an ACES Fellow and then transition to the Tenure-Track Assistant Professor role in two years.
-I plan to lead my research lab and teach courses to advance the knowledge and understanding in the areas of artificial intelligence, machine learning, and computer vision.
+I joined the TAMU ECE Department as an ACES Faculty Fellow and later transitioned to the Tenure-Track Assistant Professor role Fall 2024.
+I am leading my research lab and teaching courses to advance the knowledge and understanding in the areas of artificial intelligence, machine learning, and computer vision.